 If any one leg wobbles, the structure may topple.
 A student working long hours to meet expenses may fall behind academically.
 Family issues may force an academically sound student to miss classes repeatedly or ultimately forego her education.
 And a student struggling with one or two classes may avoid admitting, until far too late, he needs assistance.

 Appalachian State University has systems, personnel and strategies in place to ensure students have the help they need in all three areas — possibly one reason the university’s retention and debt payment rates are significantly higher than the national average.

-Appalachian’s retention rate is 89 percent for freshmen to sophomores — 20 percent higher than the national average — and 74 percent of Appalachian graduates are paying off student debt as compared to the 46 percent national average.
-Our six-year graduation rate of 73 percent is 30 percent higher than the national average.
+Appalachian’s first- to second-year retention rate is 87.2 percent — nearly 20 percent higher than the national average — and 72 percent of Appalachian graduates are paying off student debt as compared to the 47 percent national average.
+Our six-year graduation rate is 72 percent.